oldbit-com/Joypad/README.md

 # Joypad

 Joypad is a simple cross-platform game controller library for dotnet.
 It supports both USB and Bluetooth game controllers.

 It was specifically created to be used by [Spectron](https://github.com/oldbit-com/Spectron), my ZX Spectrum emulator.
 I needed a simple way of handling game controllers and couldn't find anything that would suit my needs.
 Therefore, I decided to create my own solution.

+> [!NOTE]
+> Needs more testing on all platforms.

 ## Features
 - written in C# and .NET 8